-The goal of Cortney’s Place is to encourage, support, and individuals with Intellectual and Developmental Disabilities (IDD).
+The goal of Cortney’s Place is to encourage, support and engage individuals with Intellectual and Developmental Disabilities (IDD).
 This is to meet their personal goals and work toward being more self-sufficient.
 Our focus is on providing adults with Intellectual and Developmental Disabilities (IDD) with experiences any other adult would have.
 While including the specialized programs and services necessary to enhance their lives.
 We want to provide an environment of safety, inclusion, positivity and support not only for the adults in our program but their families as well.

 To participate in Cortney’s Place, an individual must have been diagnosed with a disability, be at least 18 years old, and have graduated or transitioned from high school.
 Individuals must demonstrate sufficient medical, emotional, social and behavioral stability to participate in a group setting and there must be a reasonable expectation that our programming will be of benefit.